dbernheisel/tiyd-rails-2015-08.github.io/during/week4.md

 **Problem of the Day:** [Employee and Department API](https://github.com/masonfmatthews/rails_assignments/blob/master/exercises/employee_and_department_api)

+* Human Learning:
+  * Scarring with age/experience
+  * Good scarring example: Saving hardest things for last sucks
+  * Bad scarring example: Given one bad experience, some people assume that Millenials are all lazy.
+  * Bad scarring example: Taking risks on products costs too much money.
+  * DIAGRAM: Topological map of scarring
+  * ON BOARD: Scar in moderation
 * Web Basics
   * Web Addresses
   * The Parts of a URL